Introduction and History

 In 2016, the NSSC successfully competed for an additional five years of support.
-Partner universities in the second phase of the consortium include UC Berkeley, Michigan State University, UC Irvine, UC Davis, George Washington University, Texas A&M University, the University of Tennessee, Knoxville, and the University of Nevada, Las Vegas.
+Partner universities in the second phase of the consortium currently include UC Berkeley, Michigan State University, UC Davis, George Washington University, Texas A&M University, the University of Tennessee, Knoxville, and the University of Nevada, Las Vegas.
 Partner national laboratories include Lawrence Berkeley, Lawrence Livermore, Los Alamos, Oak Ridge, and Sandia National Laboratories

 The NSSC mission is to train the next generation of nuclear scientists and engineers while engaging in research and development spanning basic aspects of new technology and methods to programmatic work directly supporting the nuclear security and nonproliferation mission.